anicholakos/complete_fxos_tutorial/source/episode10.rst

 So to summarize, what we want to do with Kinvey at a high level is as follows:

 #.
-Create an Application.
-Lets call it Quotes.
+Create an application.
+Let's call it quotes.
 #.
-Use the Kinvey Datastore to create 2 Collections: ``Authors`` and
+Use the Kinvey datastore to create 2 collections: ``Authors`` and
    ``Quotes``.
-The Authors will contain the names of the famous personalities.
-   And the Quotes will contain 2 key attributes, who said it and what they said.
+The authors will contain the names of the famous personalities and the quotes will contain 2 key attributes, who said it and what they said.
 The who will be the Author name from the Authors collection.
 #.
 Load some sample data into the Kinvey Collections: Authors and Quotes.
 #.
 Use the *Kinvey JavaScript Wrapper Library* to initialize the connection to